fwollatz/MLinPractice/Documentation.md

 Which evaluation metrics did you use and why?
 Which baselines did you use and why?

+- Top K Accuracy score: originally implement for performing multiclass prediction.
+But now since do bi-class prediction, this metric is not useful anymore.
+- Confusion matrix: not a concrete score, but the possibility to get the confusion matrix which some the metrics are based on
+-

 ### Results

 How do the baselines perform with respect to the evaluation metrics?